r7kamura/rack-multiplexer/README.md

 # Rack::Multiplexer
-Provides a simple router & dispatcher for Rack applications.
+Provides a simple router & dispatcher for Rack applications as a Rack application.
+The routing process takes O(1) complexity because all routes are compiled as one Regexp.

 ## Installation
 ```